 15. Reusable Water Bottle

 A reusable water bottle comes in handy on many different fronts.
 First, it helps you stay hydrated on the plane, which can be very drying for our body and skin.
-This is part of our article on how to master in-flight sleep
+This is part of our article on how to master in-flight sleep.

-Second, it may help you save a little money while abroad, instead of buying water bottles from the local markets.
-You’d have to, of course, see if the tap water is safe to drink and/or your hotel provides free bottles of water that you can pour into your bottle and take with you for the day.
+Second, it may help you save a little money while abroad instead of buying water bottles from the local markets.
+You’d have to, of course, see if the tap water is safe to drink and/or if your hotel provides free bottles of water that you can pour into your bottle and take with you for the day.

 16. Snacks